SnTa2019/Semi-Supervised-Clustering-via-Nonsmooth-Optimization/Adaptive SSC (A-SSC) algorithm/Code/ReadMe.txt

 !*     References:

-!*     A. Bagirov, S. Taheri, N. Karmitsa, N. Sultanova, and S. Asadi,
+!*     A. Bagirov, S. Taheri,  F. Bai and F. Zheng,

-!*     "Robust piecewise linear L1-regression via nonsmooth optimization in data sets with outliers", submitted, 2020.

-!*
+!*     "Nonsmooth Optimization Based Model and Algorithm for Semi-supervised Clustering", submitted, 2020.

 !*    Acknowledgements:
 !*    This research work by:

-!*    Prof. Adil Bagirov and Dr. Sona Taheri was supported by the Australian Government through the Australian Research !*    Council's Discovery Projects funding scheme (Project No. DP190100580); and
+!*    Adil Bagirov and Sona Taheri was supported by the Australian Government through the Australian Research Council's !*    Discovery Projects funding scheme (Project No. DP190100580); and
-!*    Dr. Napsu Karmitsa was supported by by the Academy of Finland (Project No. 289500, 319274).
+!*    Fusheng Bai was supported by the National Natural Science Foundation of China (Project No.  11871128 and 11991024), !*    and the Chongqing Natural Science Foundation, China (Project No. cstc2019jcyj-msxmX0368 and cstc2018jcyjAX0172); and !*    Fangying Zheng was supported by the Natural Science Foundation of Zhejiang Province, China (Project No. LY19A010025).